Best Dog Games to Play Indoors

 Puzzle games and treat dispensing toys make your four-legged friend work for snacks keeping them thinking, scheming, and moving all the while.

-If you interested in adding a puzzle toy to your collection, take a look at our TOP 10 Best Puzzle Toys for Dogs review which features a range of puzzle toys from easy to difficult so you can start at the correct level.
+If you interested in adding a puzzle toy to your collection, take a look at our Best Puzzle Toys for Dogs review which features a range of puzzle toys from easy to difficult so you can start at the correct level.

 Exercising the body and the mind is a great way to keep your dog both fit and mentally stimulated when it’s difficult to go outdoors.
 These dog games are also great fun for the whole family, alleviate boredom and stress and will strengthen your bond with your much loved four-legged friend.